JayEffTree/LogAndFileWatcher/README.md

 # LogAndFileWatcher

-LogAndFileWatcher is a project that I use to log out my NGINX `access.log` entries to a Discord webhook, this also watches for ShareX file uploads and does the Discord webhook as well.
+~~LogAndFileWatcher is a project that I use to log out my NGINX `access.log` entries to a Discord webhook, this also~~ Watches for ShareX file uploads and does the Discord webhook as well.
 I update this sometimes because I like to keep track of what I'm doing inside of the project so I don't mess anything up lmao.

 ## Installation